 Please note: View 'Tyres Guide' below for ETRTO Sizing

-Don’t get caught out mid-ride with a puncture.
-Whether you’re on the way to work, fitness training or riding for fun always carry a spare inner tube.
+Don’t get caught out mid-ride with a puncture with a spare Specialized inner tube.
+Whether you’re on the way to work, fitness training or riding for fun always carry a spare tube.
 The Specialized Standard Tube (Schrader) allows you to quickly change tubes so you can repair your puncture when you get back home.

-Made from sturdy and durable material the Specialized Standard is great value for the price and compatible with schrader valve wheels.
+Made from a sturdy and durable material the Specialized Standard is great value for the price and compatible with Schrader valve wheels.
+Always keep a spare with you.

 Good value.
 Mine seems to work well.
 Always keep a spare.